-While almost all 3D printing filaments will adhere well to the PEI print surface, Nylon, and AmphoraTM-based print adhesion can be improved with the application of an unscented PVA glue solution/glue stick.
-Flexible filaments such as NinjaFlex[®] and SemiFlexTM can adhere too well and can be released easier from the PEI print surface with an application of an unscented PVA glue solution/glue stick to the print surface prior to starting the printing process.
+While almost all 3D printing filaments will adhere well to the PEI print surface, Nylon-, Polyester-, polycarbonate-, and Amphora[TM]-based filament print adhesion can be improved with the application of an unscented PVA-based glue solution/glue stick.
+Flexible filaments such as NinjaFlex[®] and SemiFlex[TM] can adhere too well and require an application of PVA-based glue to the print surface for easy print removal.
+Failure to properly treat the print surface can lead to a permanent bond to the PEI print surface and will require replacement which may not be covered under warranty.